khaytsus/gqrx-scan/README.md

   * --type file --tags
     * Tags is not valid in the generic CSV file mode, only the gqrxfile mode has tags

+  * --type file --sort
+    * Sorting is not valid in the generic CSV file mode due to differences in CSV file contents

   * --type file/gqrxfile --channel 1 --pattern "ABC"
     * Channel and Pattern are exclusive options as they are handled slightly differently